-Leonardtown, MD – You may have an attic full of hidden treasures and not even know it!
-Visit with expert appraisers as they determine the value of your prized possessions at St. Clement’s Island Museum at the annual Appraiser Fair Saturday, Jan.
-25, 2020, from 10 a.m. to 3 p.m.
+LEONARDTOWN, MD – You may have an attic full of hidden treasures and not even know it!
+Visit with expert appraisers as they determine the value of your prized possessions at St. Clement’s Island Museum at the annual Appraiser Fair on Saturday, January 23, from 10 a.m.-3 p.m.

 The public is encouraged to only bring items that can be hand-carried.
 Items that do not fit this category will not be accepted for appraisal.
-Space is limited and items will be viewed on a first-come, first-served basis.
 Appraisals are not certified; however, one can make arrangements for a certified appraisal at a later date and time.

-Those who are members of the Friends of St. Clement’s Island & Piney Point Museums will enjoy exclusive benefits open only to members, including the ability to skip the lines and gain early access (from 9:30 a.m. to 9:55 a.m.) to the appraisers, as well as two (2) free tickets good for item appraisals.
+Those who are members of the Friends of St. Clement’s Island & Piney Point Museums will enjoy free tickets good for item appraisals (please indicate this when calling for appointment).
 Friends members enjoy these and many other benefits throughout the year and at museum events, so be sure to join the Friends now and support local historic preservation.